 Additional tips for finding music scores/CDs:

 Be sure you know the correct title of the song, and (especially with classical music) whether it is part of a larger work like an opera or song cycle.
 Sometimes it helps to look up the composer in Grove Music Online, which will list his or her compositions.

 You should be familiar with the "Most Popular Resources" box on the online Music Research Guide.
 Mouse over the titles to get a brief description of each.

-Like the rest of the University, the Music Library does not close for religious holidays (unless they occur during regularly scheduled break periods).
+Like the rest of the University, the Music Library does not close for religious holidays unless they happen to occur during regularly scheduled break periods.
 Student employees may miss work for the purpose of religious observance, but we ask that you give at least a week's notice so that a sub can be obtained.